covergates/covergates/CONTRIBUTING.md

 ### Debug

-If yor are using `VS code` as your ID, you could setup the `launch.json` as blow and press `F5` to debug:
+If yor are using `VS code` as your IDE, you could setup the `launch.json` as blow and press `F5` to debug:

 ```yml
 {